 Buttercross Estates uses Goodlord to reference its tenants quickly and comprehensively from as little as £8.Discover

 Buttercross Estates helps get its tenants move-in ready while creating a new revenue stream for its business.Discover

 Rent Protection & Legal Expenses Insurance

 Buttercross Estates protects its landlords and reduces its admin - all while getting rewarded for offering more - with Goodlord's Rent Protection Insurance.Discover

-Buttercross Estates offers its tenants 100% clean electricity and an automated water and council switch - with no unexpected bills for its landlords.Discover
+Buttercross Estates offers its tenants 100% clean electricity and an automated water and council switch.Discover

 Tenants contents & liability insurance